tfraudet/Reason-ArturiaKeylabEssential-Remote/docs/instruments-mapping.md

 ![MimicLogo](./images/Mimic.png)

-The first line of the Arturia Keyboard LCD should display "Mimic (Slot #n)" with n bteween 1 to 8 depending which variation is active.
+The first line of the Arturia Keyboard LCD should display "Mimic (Slot #n)" with n between 1 to 8 depending which variation is active.
 The second line display the preset name.

 | Arturia Keyboard surface | Reason Command | Comment |
 | -------------------------- | -------------- | ----------------------- |